boersmamarcel/myTestR/docs/source/index.rst

 Welcome to testdocs's documentation!
 ====================================
-the hello function will return a string
+the hello function will return a string, please use hello() and save the output

 Contents: